py-tony/how-to-use-the-windaedm-assistant-from-china-care-medical/README.md

 # How to use WindaEDM in your Hospital

-In this tutorial we will be going through step by step on how to use the WindaEDM App to manage hospital equipment.
+In this tutorial, we will be going through step by step how to use the WindaEDM App to manage hospital equipment.
 You can also expect clear directions and explanations of:

 - What is WindaEDM